lisp-docs/process-dpans3r/output/chap-22/cc-d-formatted-output/_cc-d-bc-notes-about-format.md

-Note that it would have been inconvenient to specify this function using **format**, because of the need to pass its *tabsize* argument through to a ~:T format directive nested within an iteration over a list.
+Note that it would have been inconvenient to specify this function using **format**, because of the need to pass its *tabsize* argument through to a &#126;:T format directive nested within an iteration over a list.